rochelleterman/PS239T/Syllabus.md

 ####bCourses

 We will use bCourses for communication (announcements and questions) and turning in assignments.
-You should ask questions about class material and problem sets through the bcourse website so that everyone can benefit from the discussion.
+You should ask questions about class material and assignments through the bcourse website so that everyone can benefit from the discussion.
 We encourage you to respond to each other’s questions as well.
 Questions of a personal nature can be emailed to us directly.

 ####GitHub

 All course materials will be posted on Github at https://github.com/rochelleterman/PS239T, including class notes, code demonstrations, sample data, and assignments.
-Students are encouraged to add commits to these materials, for example if they find a particularly helpful resource that would aid other students.
+Students are encouraged to submit pull requests to this repository, for example if they find a particularly helpful resource that would aid other students.
 Students are required to use GitHub for their final projects, which will be publically available, unless they have special considerations (e.g. proprietary data).

 ####Accessibility